Skip to content

 Tip 7: Few Patterns, Few Accessories

-Enthusiasm for details is rather disadvantageous in a minimalist bedroom.
-Wild or intricate patterns on pillows, blankets, curtains, rugs, and wallpaper should be used sparingly, if at all.
+An enthusiasm for details is rather disadvantageous in a minimally furnished bedroom.
+Wild or intricate patterns on pillows, blankets, curtains, rugs, and wallpapers should be used sparingly, if at all.
 Instead, the more sober but no less beautiful solid-color look is recommended.
 Too many different materials and textures in the room are generally unnecessary.
 In terms of decoration, it’s advisable to choose only a small, manageable number of accessories.
 And those who opt for variants made of natural fibers for mirrors, lights, and storage baskets combine function and decoration optimally.
-Additional accessories are usually hardly needed, as natural materials bring plenty of (cozy) charm and color.
+Additional accessories are often hardly needed, as natural materials bring plenty of (cozy) charm and color.